DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 Risk management is a delegated line management responsibility.
 It is the responsibility of all line managers to continually monitor their areas of responsibility to ensure that risks are identified and managed.
-Line managers should ensure that a contribution is made to the whole-of-University risk management process, on behalf of their areas of responsibility, that identifies risks at all levels.
+Line managers should ensure that a contribution is made to the whole-of-Company risk management process, on behalf of their areas of responsibility, that identifies risks at all levels.

-The sharing of documented responses to risks and knowledge of risk management principles and procedures will be fostered between line managers to ensure consistency across the University.
+The sharing of documented responses to risks and knowledge of risk management principles and procedures will be fostered between line managers to ensure consistency across the Company.

 On an annual basis, line managers should review all activities to ensure that any unacceptable risk exposures are identified and managed at an appropriate